 Now add ginger and garam masala powder and cook for another 2 minutes.

 Add the cooked and mashed dal to the skillet.
-Reduce the heat to low and cook for 20-25 minutes.
-Keep stirring at regular intervals.
+Reduce the heat to low and cook for 20-25 minutes, stirring frequently.
 Add some water if the dal is too thick and bring it to a boil.

 Add Kasuri methi and cook for another minute.